open-learning-exchange/planet/Style-Guide.md

 ```
 npm run install-hooks
 ```
-The only limitation with TSLint currently is that it is not very good at indendtation rules.
+The only limitation with TSLint currently is that it is not very good at indentation rules.
 Please make sure to comply with 2 space indents and to indent the appropriate number of times.
 ### Naming
 We follow the standard Angular naming and would like to stick to simple names for files and classes.
 Each name should follow the format:
 ```